 Transfer students who have only one semester of Hamilton grades need to petition.

-Since studying abroad is typically reserved for the junior year, students who wish to study their second semester sophomore year or during their senior year need to petition.
 Some academic departments require their concentrators to reside on campus in the senior year and enroll in courses specific to their senior project.
-Students who need, for good reason, to study abroad in the last semester of the senior year need to be aware that they must be in a program that can guarantee completion and receipt of official transcript by the Registrar's Spring Due Date which is May 10.
+Students who need, for good reason, to study abroad in the last semester of the senior year need to be aware that they must be in a program that can guarantee completion and receipt of an official transcript by the Registrar's graduation certification deadline, May 10.
 Failure to receive the official transcript by this date means that a senior abroad will not be eligible to graduate with the class.
 Because of the academic calendar of many universities abroad, it is difficult to comply with this requirement.
 For that reason, approval of a petition to study abroad in the last semester of the senior year may not be approved.
-Please consider this carefully before deciding to study abroad in the spring semester of the senior year.
+Please consider this carefully before deciding to study abroad in the spring semester of your senior year.

 From time to time, personal extenuating circumstances such as illness, family issues, and other personal issues may be an important factor in your choices.
 It is your choice whether to discuss these personal issues in your petition, but if they are pertinent to your situation, we recommend that you discuss this with a study abroad advisor or the Assistant Dean of Off-Campus Study.
 Petitions are treated with the highest confidentiality and are circulated only to those in a position to make a decision.